 — Percy Shelley, The Necessity of Atheism, 1811

 Arthur C. Clarke once remarked that he did not believe in God… but he found Him interesting, nonetheless.
-It just seems to me the very height of narcissism and ego-centric thinking to believe that there is one all-powerful, all-knowing God whose perpetual concern, despite the scale and scope of the universe, is us and everything we do on a daily basis.
-I suspect that says more about us and our inherent need to feel special than it does about any supreme being.
-(On the other hand, if true, God certainly meets any legal criteria for the definition of “stalker.”)
-In the end, a belief in a god seems to me no different than a child’s belief in Santa Claus–one believes because one is told to believe… and wants to believe.
+If I might be allowed to opine for a moment — and for the record, I’m not a militant atheist but tend more towards objective agnosticism — it just seems to me the very height of narcissism and ego-centric thinking to believe that there is one all-powerful, all-knowing God whose perpetual concern — despite the scale and scope of the universe — is us and every little thing we do and think on a daily basis.
+I suspect this notion says more about us and our inherent need to feel special than it does about any supreme being.
+On the other hand… if true, such a god would certainly meet any legal criteria for the definition of a stalker.
+After all, He sees you when you’re sleeping, He knows when you’re awake.
+He knows if you’ve been bad or good… listen, we don’t buy this notion anymore in a Santa, so why in a god?

 The pertinacity with which [a man] clings to blind opinions imbibed in his infancy, which interweave themselves with his existence, the consequent prejudice that warps his mind, that prevents its expansion, that renders him the slave of fiction, appears to doom him to continual error.